 It is regretted that the circumstances of your case are such that favorable action cannot be taken.
-You are entitled to have the Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
+You are entitled to have the Board reconsider its decision upon submission of new evidence within one year from the date of the Board's decision.
+New evidence is evidence not previously considered by the Board prior to making its decision in this case.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.

-Sincerely,
+singerely,